7.1 BETA

 Extended Content (Extended Only)

 While the syllabus objectives for topic 7.1 are Core, Extended students benefit from a deeper understanding of these concepts.
 This includes recognizing how transformations relate to coordinate geometry and vectors, which are essential for more advanced topics.
-For example, understanding how a $180^\circ$ rotation about the origin corresponds to multiplying the position vector by $-1$ provides a foundation for working with transformation matrices later on.
+For example, understanding how a 180180^\circ rotation about the origin corresponds to multiplying the position vector by 1-1 provides a foundation for working with transformation matrices later on.
 Similarly, a strong grasp of enlargement with positive scale factors is crucial before tackling negative or fractional scale factors.
 Extended students should also practice describing combinations of transformations, even though the exam will only ask for a single equivalent transformation.
 Visualising the effect of transformations on various shapes, including irregular polygons and curves, will further enhance problem-solving skills.

 Key Equations

-• Scale Factor ($k$): $$k = \frac{\text{Length of image side}}{\text{Length of corresponding object side}}$$ Memorise this formula.
+• Scale Factor (kk): k=Length of image sideLength of corresponding object sidek = \frac{\text{Length of image side}}{\text{Length of corresponding object side}} Memorise this formula.

-• Inverse Translation: If a translation from $A$ to $B$ is $\begin{pmatrix} a \ b \end{pmatrix}$, the translation from $B$ back to $A$ is $\begin{pmatrix} -a \ -b \end{pmatrix}$.
+• Inverse Translation: If a translation from AA to BB is (ab)\begin{pmatrix} a \\ b \end{pmatrix}, the translation from BB back to AA is (ab)\begin{pmatrix} -a \\ -b \end{pmatrix}.
 Memorise this relationship.

 Common Mistakes to Avoid